RhythmLunatic/random-scripts/eXceed_patches.md

 Open start.hsp in the HSP editor and press F5.
 You have a dev environment!

+## Fixing the music headers

+You can probably figure this out yourself, but change the first two bytes in the ogg files to 4F 67.

 ## eXceed 3rd: Jade Penetrate -Black Package- patches

 Note: in a hex editor, do not type the 4 in front.
 That is for debuggers.